Storytelling is an art. Like art, it requires creativity, vision, skill, and practice.

 Some of the main reasons to tell stories are to sell, entertain, and educate.
 But why choose storytelling over a data-driven PowerPoint or a bulleted list?
 Why are stories are a go-to way of sharing, explaining, and selling information?

 Stories solidify abstract concepts and simplify complex messages.

-Think about times when stories have helped you better understand a concept … perhaps a teacher used a real-life example to explain a math problem, or a speaker used a case study to convey complex data.
+Think about times when stories have helped you better understand a concept.
+Maybe a teacher used a real-life example to explain a math problem, or a speaker used a case study to convey complex data.

-Taking a lofty, non-tangible concept and relating it using concrete ideas is one of the biggest strengths of storytelling in business.
+Taking a lofty, non-tangible concept and making it relatable using concrete ideas is one of the biggest strengths of business storytelling.

 Stories bring people together.

 Stories are a universal language; they can bring people together and create a sense of community.
 Despite any barriers and differences, stories connect us through feelings and how we respond to them.